Model checking of hyperproperties for high-level relational models: Model checking with

 \section{Model checking with \hsmv{}}

-\hsmv{} is the second step of our analysis pipeline, which consumes the output of \hpard{} and calls either an infinite explicit-state (\tool{Exp}) or a finite symbolic (\tool{Sym}) backend.
-These closely follow the approach of two existing low-level model checkers, \tool{AutoHyper} and \tool{HyperQB} respectively, but incorporate various optimizations that have proved crucial for the feasibility of our approach (Section~\ref{sec:eval}).
+\hsmv{} is the second step of our analysis pipeline (Fig.~\ref{fig:hsmv-arch}).
+It consumes the set of SMV models $\mathscr{M}$ and HyperLTL formula $\Phi^0$ produced by \hpard{}, and discharges the verification problem using one of two backends: an infinite explicit-state backend (\tool{Exp}) and a finite symbolic backend (\tool{Sym}).

-In practice, existing HyperLTL model checkers do not support the complete SMV language, and when they do they are often unable to effectively verify hyperproperties without further optimizations.
-To address these limitations, we developed the standalone \hsmv{} model checker, which respects the same interface and calls explicit or symbolic backends.
-Additionally, \hsmv{} fully supports the translation of low-level solver witnesses back to SMV counter-examples.
+Applying existing HyperLTL model checkers to our higher-level examples turned out to be far from straightforward.
+The SMV models and HyperLTL formulas that arise from high-level \tool{Alloy} specifications are significantly larger and more complex than the low-level benchmarks those tools were designed for: they use the full declarative SMV language (including \texttt{INIT}, \texttt{INVAR} and \texttt{TRANS} clauses with integer-valued variables), whereas \tool{AutoHyper} only accepts imperative \texttt{ASSIGN}-style models, and \tool{HyperQB} struggled to cope with the size of the resulting QBF instances.
+Scaling these tools to our setting required significant reengineering of their pipelines; \hsmv{} is the result of that effort.

+\hsmv{} is designed to be a retrocompatible drop-in replacement: it accepts the same input formats (SMV + HyperLTL) and calls the same underlying solvers --- \tool{AutoHyper} directly for \tool{Exp}, and off-the-shelf QBF solvers for \tool{Sym} --- while supporting a much more liberal class of SMV models and applying several optimizations along the way, as described below and summarized in Fig.~\ref{fig:hsmv-arch}.

+Beyond the technical pipeline improvements, the two main usability contributions of \hsmv{} are support for \emph{general SMV models} (removing the restriction to imperative style) and \emph{SMV-level witnesses}: the ability to translate solver counter-examples back to readable SMV traces, which was a major hindrance in the existing tools and is essential for the \tool{Alloy Analyzer} visualization described in Section~\ref{sec:halloy}.